simonduf/jchart2d-code/readme-binaries.txt

   to be painted (not only their raw coordinates).
 This is a heavy change that will remove bugs related to clipped renderings in case error bars / additional point painters / trace painters actually require more space than the mere coordinate bounds.
 This also allows to implement the feature #3571940: Real time candle stick chart.
+* Fixed unreleased bug with candle stick charts: extrema of traces were not set to the extending candle stick parts.
 * Fixed bug: Duplicate labels are accepted.
+* Fixed unreported bug: Due to static property change map in AAxis for some properties (named dimensionless) only one of the axes was informed.
 !
 Improved performance of ITracePoint.setLocation(double, double): This was O(n) where n was amount of points in a trace in any case except boundary increase.
 Now it is only O(n) if an extremum was diminished via that method.
 !
 Introduced data accumulation API.
 This allows you to have traces with 10^6 points painted with increased speed while zooming in